 - The library will not accept responsibility for equipment, nor can it provide storage.

 Branch Library Meeting Rooms:

 Groups who would like to schedule a meeting room at a branch library should contact the branch directly.
 The above procedures should be followed.
 Phone numbers and room information are listed below.

-- Two Tutor Rooms: up to 6 people each
+- Three Study Quads: up to 4 people each

 Please note that room capacities listed are for auditorium-style chairs only.
 For set up that includes tables, room capacity is reduced.